Azouu/Kajika/CUSTOMIZATION.md

 | neq | != |  numeric value |
 | between | ∈ |  array of 2 numeric values |

-* What about the options objects ?
+#### The options object
 The options object are dependent on the vis.js library.
 You will find many more options if you see https://visjs.org/docs/network/nodes.html and https://visjs.org/docs/network/edges.html .
+It is easy to use.
+In these links you have

-* Customizing many experiments
+#### Customizing many experiments separately
 In the `kajika` folder, open `config.js`.
 In this file, you will find the `customizationOptionsMap` object.
 Each key is the name of the experiment.
-The corresponding value is the customization variable specified in `customizationVariables.js`.
+The corresponding value is the customization variable specified in `customizationVariables.js` before.

-Example :
 ```javascript
 var customizationOptionsMap = {
 	"ExperimentName1" : experimentOptions,